By Matthew Kadey

 Several brake-searing miles later, we arrive at our basic bungalow as the fire-red orb begins its descent to the unseen and shadows creep across the valley floor like a cheetah stalking its prey.

-The hot spring out front helps soothe saddle sores, sapid Beer Lao quenches thirst and gazing up at laser sharp stars in the blackest of skies goes a long way in making us feel like the two luckiest damn farang alive.
-Indeed, Laos is revealing itself to be pedaler’s paradise.
+The hot spring out front helps soothe saddle sores, sapid Beer Lao quenches thirst and gazing up at laser-sharp stars in the blackest of skies goes a long way in making us feel like the two luckiest damn farang alive.
+Indeed, Laos is revealing itself to be a pedaler’s paradise.

 Please Don’t Rush

 That is a paradise not overrun by big, bland resorts, ubiquitous fast-food joints, and locals clambering for a piece of your wallet.

 The Laos People Democratic Republic (known in some parlance as ‘Laos Please Don’t Rush’) is a rather diminutive landlocked Asian nation with five sometimes meddlesome neighbors.

 But largely as a side-effect of the xenophobic communist Pathet Lao government seizing power in 1975 and for two decades isolating the country from the west, it has its own unique demeanor.

 While there were undeniably hardships for it denizens, isolation meant Laos was spared much of the unfavorable effects of unchecked modernization that befell some its more generic border buddies.